tanismith/personal-website/static/posts/3-best-tools-to-boost-your-productivity.md

 ---
-slug: " 3-best-tools-to-boost-your-productivity"
+slug: 3-best-tools-to-boost-your-productivity
-title: " 3 best tools to boost your productivity"
+title: 3 best tools to boost your productivity
 date: 2020-05-25T16:18:47.654Z
-overview: " Making things happen implies being clear and defined what you want and also an action plan to serve as a guide.
+overview: Making things happen implies being clear and defined what you want and also an action plan to serve as a guide.
 Here are three tools that I recently discovered and found to be quite effective.
-They have allowed me to achieve the following results..."
+They have allowed me to achieve the following results...
 tags:
   - Productivity
 thumb: /uploads/tumbnail.jpg